An Irish writers’ tour of Dublin

 Born in 1923, Brendan Behan is a celebrated Dublin poet, playwright and short story writer who wrote in both English and Irish.
 His most famous works, 'The Quare Fellow' and 'The Borstal Boy', are both set in his hometown.
 He loved to socialise, and could often be found enjoying a pint in Davy Byrnes on Duke Street or McDaid's on Harry Street.
 Immortalised in bronze on the banks of the Royal Canal, just off Dorset Street, his statue sits on a park bench close to a prison where he spent several years.
 His face can also be found peering down from a large mural at Richmond Cottages, in Summerhill in the North inner city.

 Playwright, polemicist, pacifist and political activist George Bernard Shaw wrote many critically acclaimed plays, yet he’s best known for 'Pygmalion', the comedic masterpiece which was later adapted as the musical 'My Fair Lady'.
-A socialist who campaigned for gender equality and the working class, he would most likely approve of the hip Glasnevin pub The Bernard Shaw, named in his honour.
 The only winner of both a best screenplay Oscar and a Nobel Prize for Literature, he bequeathed a third of his posthumous royalties to the National Gallery of Ireland, 'to which I owe much of the only real education I ever got as a boy in Éire.’
 His bronze statue stands just inside the gallery's Clare Street entrance.

 Best known as the author of the 1937 historical text 'The Irish Republic', and novels 'The Uninvited' and 'The Unforeseen', Macardle was an Irish writer, journalist and historian.
 She spent time in both Kilmainham Gaol and Mountjoy Prison for her political activism.
 Part of the Women Writers’ Club, an intellectual group of female writers founded in 1930s Dublin, she frequented The Gresham Hotel on O’Connell Street for the group’s gatherings and celebrations.
 Macardle left royalties from The Irish Republic to her close friend Éamon de Valera, who wrote the book’s foreword.